Blog -

 You can use an email address or your Facebook, Google, or Microsoft account.
 Once you are finished, it’s time to turn to your WordPress website.

 The first thing you’ll need is a form.
-We are going to use one of the examples above and create a job application form.
-The benefit of this is that Gravity Forms has an employment application form template in the template library you can use for this purpose.
-This makes the whole thing faster and it even already contains a file upload field.
+For this tutorial, we will create a job application form.
+Conveniently, Gravity Forms has an employment application form template in the template library you can use for this purpose.
+This makes the whole thing faster, and it even already contains a file upload field.

 You create a form by going to Forms → New Form/Add New.